Sao chép vào clipboard thất bại, hãy thử lại sau khi điều chỉnh quyền của bạn.

 These vary by country, but there are a few genres that seem to have universal appeal.

-- Party Battler
+Party Battler Match-3 MMO Strategy

 Note that two of the most popular categories aren't incredibly open-ended genres like Action/Adventure or Quest.
 They're straightforward formulas: Party Battlers like Pokemon Go and Match-3s like Candy Crush.
 They're old models that talented developers have put new spins on.